 Addressing the test for strict First Amendment scrutiny, the Sixth Circuit ruled that the government had succeeded in making a "clear and convincing showing" that the journalist had "information that is clearly relevant to a specific violation of criminal law," and that "the information is not available from alternative sources."
 That test would be more demanding of the proponent of disclosure than is the commercial speech test of Midland Daily News.

-The United States District Court for the Western District of Michigan has ruled that the First Amendment affords a reporters' privilege against forced disclosure of confidential sources in the context of civil litigation.
+The U.S. District Court for the Western District of Michigan has ruled that the First Amendment affords a reporters' privilege against forced disclosure of confidential sources in the context of civil litigation.
 Southwell v.
 Southern Poverty Law Ctr, 949 F. Supp.
 1303 (W.D.
 Mich.
 1996).

 Three cases from Sixth Circuit district courts have decided in civil cases that there is no First Amendment privilege.
 Lentz v.
 City of Cleveland, 410 F. Supp.
 2d 673 (N.D.
 Ohio 2006); In re Daimler Chrysler, 216 F.R.D.
 395 (E.D.
 Mich.
 2003); Hade v.
 City of Fremont, 233 F. Supp.
 2d 884 (N.D.
 Ohio 2002).